Macro Evals for Agentic Systems¶

 The recurring pattern surfaced by clustering across the corpus | Per-cluster |

-The first three are inputs.
-The fourth is the macro layer's output.
-Patterns are ranked by an impact_score = prevalence × severity_weighted_prevalence heuristic so investigation time goes to the patterns that occur often and hurt when they occur.
+The first three are inputs; the fourth is the macro output.
+Patterns rank by an impact_score = prevalence × severity_weighted_prevalence heuristic so investigation time goes to patterns that occur often and hurt when they occur.

 Pipeline Shape¶